HeroesInTheRain/nuxt3-socket-io/README.md

 # nuxt3-socket-io

-Nuxt 3 example using sockets with Socket.io
+Nuxt 3 and Socket.io example using sockets and local server

 #  Useful documentation regarding usage of Socket.io and Nuxt 3